-- The PS2 game Disaster Report had a backpack that carried all your stuff.
+- The PS2 game Disaster Report and its sequel, Raw Danger, had a backpack that carried all your stuff.
 Since the game was designed as a survival game where speed was more important that carrying everything you could find, you had to make hard choices about what you wanted to carry, as what seemed useful could be useless later.
 As the game progressed you can get better backpacks with more space, starting with an emergency field aid bag and ending up with a massive camping bag that still couldn't hold everything you wanted.

 - This is used as a type of puzzle in the Superior Software puzzle game Ravenskull.
 You can carry a maximum of three items, no matter what types: you can carry three scythes, but you can't carry four cupcakes.
 In general, you can retrieve dropped objects, but some areas require deciding what you need most and abandoning the rest for ever.